A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 (View this Report on Google Sheets to Have a Better Understanding of this Guide!)

-As the topic reads, this guide will be 100% PRACTICAL.
-In other words, I’ll spare you the “fluff” definition of terms — unless when necessary.
+As the topic says, this guide will be 100% PRACTICAL.
+In other words, I’ll spare you the “fluff” definition of terms — unless it’s necessary.

 What if you’re COMPLETELY new to SEO?

-I’ve condensed my decade+ SEO experience into several detailed guides.
+I’ve condensed my decade-plus SEO experience into several detailed guides.
 You’ll find them in the blog section.

 So, back to business…

-While this guide will be super-streamlined, you’ll still learn a ton — at least enough to create your SEO competitor analysis reports in-house.
+While this guide will be super-streamlined, you’ll still learn a ton — at least enough to create your SEO with thorough competitor analysis and competitive analysis reports in-house.

 That will help you save costs and make more money — you can white-label the process.